openSUSE/suse-module-tools/README.md

 because maliciously crafted file system images might open security holes when mounted either automatically or by an inadvertent user.

+These file systems are therefore **blacklisted** by default under openSUSE and SUSE Enterprise Linux.
+This means that the on-demand loading of file system modules at mount time is disabled.
 Blacklisting is accomplished by placing configuration files called `60-blacklist_fs-$SOME_FS.conf` under `/lib/modprobe.d`.
 The current list of blacklisted filesystems is:

-    @FS_BLACKLIST@
+    @FS_BLACKLIST@ # will be filled from spec file during package build

 ### CAVEAT

-In the very unlikely case that one of the blacklisted file systems is necessary for your system to boot, make sure you un-blacklist your file system before rebooting (see below).
+In the very unlikely case that one of the blacklisted file systems is necessary for your system to boot, make sure you un-blacklist your file system before rebooting.

 ### Un-blacklisting a file system

-Users that need one of the blacklisted file systems may want to un-blacklist them.

-If a user tries to **mount(8)** a device with an unsupported file system, the mount command prints "`unsupported file system type 'SOME_FS'`". **mount(8)** can't distinguish between a really unsupported file system (kernel module non-existent) and a blacklisted file system.
+If a user tries to **mount(8)** a device with a blacklisted file system, the mount command prints an error message like this:

+    mount: /mnt/mx: unknown filesystem type 'minix' (hint: possibly blacklisted, see mount(8)).

+(**mount(8)** can't distinguish between a file system for which no kernel module exists at all, and a file system for which a module exists which is blacklisted).

-Users who need the blacklisted file systems and therefore want to override the blacklisting can load the blacklisted module directly:
+Users who need the blacklisted file systems and therefore want to override the blacklisting can load the blacklisted module directly using `modprobe

-    modprobe -v somefs
+$SOME_FS` in a terminal.
 This will call a script that offers to "un-blacklist" the module for future use.

-The module will be loaded whether or not the user opts to un-blacklist it.
+    # modprobe minix
+    unblacklist: *** NOTE: minix will be loaded even if you answer "n" below. ***
+    unblacklist: minix is currently blacklisted, do you want to un-blacklist it (y/n)? y
+    unblacklist: minix un-blacklisted by creating /etc/modprobe.d/60-blacklist_fs-minix.conf

+If the user selects **y**, the module is un-blacklisted by creating a symlink to `/dev/null` (see above).
+Future attempts to mount minix file systems will work with no issue, even after reboot, because the kernel's auto-loading mechanism works for this file system again.
+If the user selects **n**, the module remains blacklisted.
+Regardless of the user's answer, the module will be loaded for the time being; i.e. subsequent **mount** commands for devices with this file system will succeed until the module is unloaded or the system is rebooted.

+For security reasons, it's recommended that you only un-blacklist file system modules that you know you'll use on a regular basis, and just enable them temporarily otherwise.

 ## Weak modules

 This package contains the script `weak-modules2` which is necessary to make 3rd party kernel modules installed for one kernel available to KABI-compatible kernels.
 SUSE ensures KABI compatibility over the life time of a service pack in SUSE Enterprise Linux.
 See the [SUSE SolidDriver Program](https://drivers.suse.com/doc/SolidDriver/) for details.

+## Kernel-specific sysctl settings

+This package installs the file `50-kernel-uname_r.conf` which makes sure that sysctl settings which are recommended for the currently running kernel are applied by **systemd-sysctl.service** at boot time.
+These settings are shipped in the file `/boot/sysctl.conf-$(uname -r)`, which is part of the kernel package.